-All MSN and Post-MSN Certificate students complete clinical practicum hours, although the specific requirements vary by specialty.
-With faculty guidance and supervision, each student develops a plan to obtain the required clinical/practicum hours at an approved clinical placement site.
+All MSN and Post-MSN certificate students complete clinical practicum hours, although the specific requirements vary by specialty.
+With faculty guidance and supervision, each student develops a plan to obtain the required clinical/practicum hours and required competencies at an approved clinical placement site.
 Clinical/practicum hours are indirectly supervised by faculty members and directly supervised by either a faculty member or a community-based preceptor.
 Specific schedules and hours will vary to accommodate student and preceptor schedules.
 As a point of reference, consider that it would take 2 days a week (8 hours a day) during a single 15-week semester to complete 240 hours of direct care, clinical time.
-To be eligible for certification, the American Nurses Credentialing Center (ANCC) requires that all advance practice students complete a minimum of 500 clinical hours.
+To be eligible for certification, all advance practice students must complete a minimum of 500 direct patient care clinical hours.
 Additional information regarding concentration-specific clinical/practicum requirements can be found in the Information and Guidelines for Practicum Courses for Students and Preceptors for each concentration.